-The step-by-step system is a 100% natural program for the prevention, management and treatment of burnout through the implementation of Matt’s proven exercises and techniques.
+The step-by-step system is a program for the prevention, management and recovery from burnout through the implementation of Matt’s proven exercises and techniques.

-The method is a lifestyle-program designed to help the individual improve their mind, body and spirit to live a healthy, self-directed life.
+The method is a lifestyle-program designed to help the individual improve their mental, physical and emotional well-being.

 Matt is a contributing Author to a #1 Best-Selling book on Amazon: ‘Activate Your Life’ (Volume III)

-…and is currently writing a book about his journey and 100% natural self-healing from stress.
+…and is currently writing a book about his journey and recovery from stress and burnout.